-If the five balls drawn match the five numbers you chose, and if the Cash Ball matches the number you chose, you get $1000 a day for the rest of your life.
-If you prefer, you can just take $7 million in a one-time prize money payment.
+If the five balls drawn match the five numbers you chose, and if the Cash Ball matches the number you chose, you get $1000 daily for the rest of your life.
+If you prefer, you can take $7 million in a one-time prize money payment.

 If you get the main five balls right but miss the Cash Ball, you win second prize, which is $1000 a week for the rest of your life (instead of $1000 a day).
 You can also opt for a one-time payment of $1 million.